manogyasingh/YAPC/README.md

 its a very basic RAG question answerer right now, but it aims to eventually be what perplexity is

 ## >Why make it?
-an inter iit problem statement was very similar to this, so i wanted a very quick demo to show i do know _some_ RAG.
+for some reason, i needed to make a very quick demo to show i do know _some_ RAG.

 ## >How to use it?
 download the llama 1b model from huggingface and put it in the models directory (this can be done with the dl.py script) or just change the pipeline to download it automatically.